SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 ### `doc_prefix`

 - Description: gives the list of all processed commands, appearing before the cursor.
-- Response payload: a list where each element is an instance of the `prefix_item` object.
+- Response payload: a list where each element is an instance of the `PrefixItem` object.
 - Failure mode: never fails.

 ### `doc_suffix`

 - Description: gives the list of all unprocessed commands, appearing after the cursor.
-- Response payload: a list where each element is an instance of the `suffix_item` object.
+- Response payload: a list where each element is an instance of the `SuffixItem` object.
 - Failure mode: never fails.

 ### `get_feedback`